thenickcox/APIDocs/Alert Policies/get-alert-policies.md

   "title": "Get Alert Policies",
   "date": "03-25-2015",
   "author": "Bryan Friedman",
-  "attachments": []
+  "attachments": [],
+  "sticky":"true"
 }}}

 Gets a list of alert policies within a given account.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It

 Use this API operation when you want to get a list of alert policies within a given account and what servers are part of these policies.
-You can also use the IDs provided in this list to add a server to that alert policy using the API.
+You can also use the IDs provided in this list to add a server to that alert policy using the [Add Alert Policy to Server](../Alert Policies/add-alert-policy-to-server.md) API method.

 ## URL